swift-nav/piksi_firmware_private/README.md

 [![Build status][1]][2]

-### Note: Piksi v2 is no longer supported.
-Follow [this link](https://github.com/swift-nav/piksi_firmware_private/tree/last-v2-commit) for the final Piksi v2 compatible commit.

 Firmware for the Swift Navigation Piksi GPS Receiver.

-Documentation available online at http://docs.swift-nav.com/piksi_firmware

 Checking Out Submodules
 =========================

-ChibiOS, libopencm3, libsbp and starling are submodules of this git repository.
+Several dependencies are submodules of this git repository.
 Check them out using:

 	git submodule update --init --recursive